ccnmtl/compiled3/content/articles/360-video-edu-context.md

 of this technology’s future with more modest applications in the present.”

 We took ideas from VR and applied them to an accessible web experience in our Greek Streets collaboration with Kakkoufa.
-We integrated a series of 360 videos into a website that centers on locations in Athens, showing  the graffiti and street life that you could otherwise only experience in person.
+We integrated a series of 360-degree videos into a website that centers on locations in Athens, showing  the graffiti and street life that you could otherwise only experience in person.

+{{< figure
+    src="/img/assets/greek-streets-map.jpg"
+    caption="A map of Athens showing the locations of 360-degree videos captured for this project." alt="A map of Athens, street index of the grafitti of Athens.
+The blue markers on the map are indicators of the locations of 360-degree videos captured for this project.
+The street names on the map are in Greek." >}}

 From a video production point of view, immersive media presents unique constraints and challenges.
 The rules and established norms of traditional